alprael/ReadWithoutMe/BuildInstructions.md

  ```
  Which should be inserted directly under the TestInstrumentationRunner.

- With these instructions, you should be able to successfully build in InelliJ.
+ With these instructions, you should be able to successfully build on InelliJ.

  Keep in mind that this app runs on a minimum API level of 21, but has been tested and works on API
  levels 24 - 28.

  ## Didn't Work?
+ 1. Make sure JDK 8 is installed.
+ 2. Make sure java is available.

- 1. Make sure you have an active internet connection.
+ 3. Make sure you have an active internet connection.
- 2. Make sure the above implementations and java compile options are included.
+ 4. Make sure the above implementations and java compile options are included.
- 3. Make sure you successfully sync your libraries from the above implementations.
+ 5. Make sure you successfully sync your libraries from the above implementations.
- 4. Try invalidating the cache and restarting.
+ 6. Try invalidating the cache and restarting.
- 5. Try rebuilding the project.
+ 7. Try rebuilding the project.